North Carolina Single-Parent Assistance Programs

 North Carolina Community College Grant

-Residents of North Carolina who have a demonstrable financial need may be eligible for CFNC college grants.
-By calling the Student Aid Hotline at 866-866-2362, single moms will determine whether their children are eligible for the North Carolina Community College Grant.
+If you’re like me, a North Carolina resident with a real need for financial support, you may be eligible for CFNC college grants.
+Make a direct call to the Student Aid Hotline at 866-866-2362 to determine whether your children qualify for the North Carolina Community College Grant.

 Unemployment Insurance